spiffe/spiffe/standards/SPIFFE_Workload_API.md

 As mentioned in [Stream Responses](#43-stream-responses), each `X509BundleResponse` response contains the complete set of authorized X.509 bundles for the client at that point in time.
 As such, if the server redacts bundles from a subsequent response (or all bundles, i.e., returns a "PermissionDenied" gRPC status code) the client SHOULD cease using the redacted bundles.

-### 5.3 Default Identity

-It is often the case that a workload doesn’t know what identity it should assume.
-Determining when to assume what identity is a site-specific concern, and as a result, the SPIFFE specifications don’t reason about how to do this.

-In order to support the widest variety of use cases, the X.509-SVID Profile supports the issuance of multiple identities, while also defining a default identity.
-It is expected that workloads which are aware of multiple identities can handle decision making on their own.
-Workloads which don’t understand how to leverage multiple identities may use the default identity.
-The default identity is the first in the `svids` list returned in the `X509SVIDResponse` message.
-Protocol buffers ensure that the order of the list is preserved.

-Workloads that understand how to use multiple identities may leverage the optional `hint` field, which can be used to disambiguate identities and inform the workload of which identity should be used for what purpose.
-For example, `internal` and `external` to denote an SVID for internal or external use, respectively.
-SPIFFE Workload API implementations SHOULD NOT support values of more than 1024 bytes in length.
-The exact value of the `hint` field is an operator choice and is otherwise unconstrained by this specification.

-It is the workload's responsibility to handle the absence of an expected hint, or the presence of an unexpected one (e.g. fail, warn, etc).

 ## 6. JWT-SVID Profile

 The JWT-SVID Profile of the SPIFFE Workload API provides a set of gRPC methods which can be used by workloads to retrieve JWT-SVIDs and their related trust bundles.
 This profile outlines the signature of these methods, as well as related client and server behavior.